lesstif/php-jira-rest-client/README.md

 # On-Premise only
 If you want to interact with Jira cloud instead of On-Premise(Server, Data Center), [check out this repository](https://github.com/lesstif/php-JiraCloud-RESTAPI).

+From version >= 5.0.0 of this repository this project is only using V2 of the Jira rest API, to use V3 [check out this repository](https://github.com/lesstif/php-JiraCloud-RESTAPI).

 # Requirements

 - PHP >= 8.0